sylphenix/sff/README.md

 ### Build and install from source

-0. For Linux users, ensure that a C compiler, make utility, and the ncurses headers are installed.
-You can install them using the following commands:
+0. Ensure that a C compiler, the make utility, and the ncurses headers are installed.
 - Debian/Ubuntu:
    ```
    sudo apt install gcc make libncurses-dev